-- 1. Describe 2 students who are different in their learning (e.g., excelling, struggling, learning English) in your class through creating an in-depth profile that may include (as available): - (a) Cultural background based on short interview or questionnaire based on samples that you have from class (cultural practices, interests, preferences); - (b) Learning needs from school records (language, cognitive, behavioral); - (c) Prior learning in one target subject area (based on classroom assessment data). - 2.
-Describe how you would design instruction in the target subject area that supports the students' learning, with reference to theories of learning and evidence-based practice from readings and discussions in your Methods courses. - 3.
+- 1. Describe 2 students who are different from you in identity (country of origin, language, religion, etc.) in your class through creating an in-depth profile that may include (as available): - (a) Cultural background based on short interview or questionnaire based on samples that you have from class (cultural practices, interests, preferences); - (b) Learning needs from school records (language, cognitive, behavioral); - (c) Prior learning in one target subject (based on classroom assessment data). - 2.
+Describe how you would design instruction in the target subject that supports the students' learning and behavioral, with reference to theories of learning and evidence-based practice from readings and discussions in your Methods courses. - 3.
 Describe the learning environment of the school and classroom through writing and diagrams.

-Task 2: Rubric
+Task 2 Rubric

-Score Criteria 3 = Satisfactory Student profiles are based on relevant data, complete in presentation; used to construct instructional plan to address students' specific learning needs; contain appropriate source references.
-2 = Needs Development Student profiles are based on relevant information that was not systematically collected; or are missing relevant parts of the assignment; or instructional design is not tailored to students' specific learning needs; or instructional design in not shown to be evidence-based.
-1 = Unsatisfactory + Needs to Be Redone Student profiles are brief and missing information; instructional plan is not relevant to student learning needs; instructional plan is not evidence-based.
+Score Criteria 3 = Satisfactory Student profiles are based on relevant data, complete in presentation; can be used to construct instructional plan to address students' specific learning needs; contain appropriate source references; classroom is thoroughly described 2 = Needs Development Student profiles are based on relevant information that was not systematically collected; or are missing relevant parts of the assignment; cannot be used to develop instructional design that would match students' specific learning needs; no description of classroom 1 = Unsatisfactory + Needs to Be Student profiles are brief and missing information; no Redone instructional plan can be developed that is relevant to student learning needs; no description of classroom